facebookresearch/DeepSDF/README.md

 ## Examples

-Here's a list of commands for a typical use case of training and evaluating a DeepSDF model using the "lamps" class of the ShapeNet version 2 dataset.
+Here's a list of commands for a typical use case of training and evaluating a DeepSDF model using the "sofa" class of the ShapeNet version 2 dataset.

 ```
 # navigate to the DeepSdf root directory